geopandas/geopandas/README.md

 GeoPandas is a project to add support for geographic data to [pandas](http://pandas.pydata.org) objects.
 It currently implements `GeoSeries` and `GeoDataFrame` types which is are subclasses of `pandas.Series` and `pandas.DataFrame` respectively.
 GeoPandas objects can act on [shapely](http://toblerity.github.io/shapely) geometry objects and perform geometric operations.

+GeoPandas geometry operations are cartesian.
+Objects are naive with respect to coordinate systems, although the coordinate reference system (crs) is stored on an instance when loading from a file.
+In the future, enforcement of like coordinates for operations and projection into other reference systems may be implemented.

 Examples
 --------